LEARNAcademy/Instructor-Handbook/README.md

 **Note for Remote:** A Google survey can be used as a substitute for the white board and sticky notes.

+**Wins and Losses**

+- Win: Something that went well this week or felt successful this week
+- Loss: Something that is still confusing or was difficult this week
+- Each person has the opportunity to reflect and share with the team what was a win and a loss for the week

 ## Instructor Tools

 ### GitHub